Breast Implant Removal in Long Beach, CA

 As time passes, our attitudes about fashion, health, and fitness inevitably change.
 Today, some women who once desired augmented breasts find themselves searching for a different aesthetic a few years out from their initial surgery.

-Whatever the reason you find yourself wondering about breast implant removal in California, rest assured Waltzman Plastic & Reconstructive Surgery can help.
+Whatever the reason you find yourself wondering about breast implant removal in California, rest assured The Waltzman Institute Plastic Surgery & Aesthetics can help.
 We work closely with you to determine whether you will follow your era of implants with fat transfer breast augmentation, a trim breast lift or an exchange for different, more sophisticated implants.

 Why Consider Breast Implant Removal?